 Truly Smart Manufacturing: What’s Possible, and When?

-As global manufacturing undergoes its biggest transformation since the industrial revolution, Humpton is leading the charge at one of the world’s most innovative manufacturing companies.
-She will take us inside the radical changes taking place, give us a glimpse of those that are to come, and offer some hard-won advice on how—and how not to—make the leap.
+As global manufacturing undergoes its biggest transformation since the industrial revolution, we'll hear from one of the world’s most innovative manufacturing companies.
+Get inside the radical changes taking place, gain a glimpse of those that are to come, and obtain some hard-won advice on how—and how not to—make the leap in your transformation initiatives.

 9:00 am - 9:45 am